Goofy-Goobers-DECO3801/ar-geotag-app/README.md

 The following Android Studio configurations can be run to perform various style checks and format the code:

-- The Android Studio linter can be run with the `Lint` configuration.
 - The code style can be checked by `ktlint` with the `Style` configuration.
 - The code can be formatted by `ktlint` with the `Format` configuration.